aallbrig/Family-Memories-Book/app/chapters/Faith-Family-and-Friends.md

 We had spelling in the one-room school and did learn To spell well, as it was the teacher’s great concern.
-There were spelling bees I which we all were put to test And sometimes a good speller got to complete in county contests.
+There were spelling bees in which we all were put to test And sometimes a good speller got to complete in county contests.

 Each pupil got their turn at reading